 Do You Know What Happened In The News This Week?

-Apple is still battling the FBI, President Obama announced a plan to close Guantánamo Bay, and a random teen is the newest internet king.
+Donald Trump and Hillary Clinton are widening their leads in the presidential race, NASA astronaut Scott Kelly returned to Earth, and North Korea is in trouble with the United Nations.
 Take the BuzzFeed News quiz, made from stories featured in the BuzzFeed News app and the BuzzFeed News newsletter this week.

 -